How do people buy online?

 Automated product suggestion technology is out of reach for many online retailers.
 But if you know your products well and search your order database, you can add helpful suggestions of bundles, accessories or alternative products to your descriptions.
 Be sure to say that your suggestions are based on what customers buy, or it won’t be making use of social proof!

-Numerous experiments have shown that we respond more favourably to people we like.
+Numerous experiments have shown that we respond more favorably to people we like.
 That’s interesting to know, but probably not a surprise.

 Liking, however, is very personal and we often find it difficult to explain – so is there any way to use it in marketing?
 Well, it turns out that we are not as complex and unique with our liking as we might think.
 The following factors play a big part in whether we like someone: